thalessac/rateio/README.md

 Beware that the headers of your tables MUST be on the first row of the Excel.
 Also make sure that your table is always located at first Row, Column and Sheet of the Excel file.
 The headers of your tables must be plain text, e.g. no line breaks allowed.

-You can also directly upload your files on 'Files' section in the left side bar of this Notebook.
+You can also directly upload your files on 'Files' section in the left side bar of the Notebook.

 **3. Missing CCs:**